mattlianje/loquax/README.md

 Its a zero-dependency framework, with functional style Python 3.10+ features to revive the sounds of the past, one phoneme at a time.
 </p>

-### Try It Out Now: Loquax Latin Online

 To see `loquax` in action without diving into code, visit [Loquax Latin Online](https://mattlianje.pythonanywhere.com/).
 This web application uses `loquax` under the hood.
-On the Loquax Latin Online, you can perform real-time Latin syllabification, IPA transcription, and scansion.

 <p align="center">
 <a href="https://mattlianje.pythonanywhere.com/">